AbhiIkhar/Reactjs_Course/03-Laying-the-Foundation/Assignment/Theory.md

 ## Superpowers of JSX :

 1. JSX can be written in html like syntax.
-2. We can eject our syntax in jsx using {}.
+2. We can eject our js syntax in jsx using {}.
 3. If we want eject some data which we fetching from some third party then we can do so without be woried about cross site scripting because jsx takes care of that.

 ## Why do multiple JSX tags need to be wrapped?